cerform/domain_monitoring_devops/README.md

 ## discord server link https://discord.gg/YbhCywSC

-In repository's settings, please enable disscussions 1.Go to your repository on GitHub.
+In repository's settings, please enable disscussions:<br>
+1.Go to your repository on GitHub.<br>
-2.Click on the ⚙️ Settings tab (top menu).
+2.Click on the ⚙️ Settings tab (top menu).<br>
-3.In the left sidebar, select General.
+3.In the left sidebar, select General.<br>
-4.Scroll down to the Features section.
+4.Scroll down to the Features section.<br>
-5.Check the box ☑ Discussions.
+5.Check the box ☑ Discussions.<br>
-6.Click Save changes if needed.
+6.Click Save changes if needed.<br>